dmitryakullov/createFolderWithSize/README.md

 Instruction how to create file with size.

-1. Fill `config.json` with required folder sizes
+1. Fill `config.json` with required folder sizes and save file

 2. Open console in this directory and run `npm start`